How Can We Help?

-With offices in Shanghai and Tianjin, Newland Chase China provides corporations and individuals operating in China with complete support for all their immigration and visa needs – inbound to China and outbound to more than 190 countries around the world.
-Our full spectrum of services allows us to manage all of your business visa and employee immigration needs.
+With offices in Shanghai, Tianjin, and Hong Kong, Newland Chase provides corporations and individuals operating in China with complete support for all their immigration and visa needs – both inbound to China and outbound to the world.

 China’s migration laws are complex and evolving.
 Our China team possesses expert knowledge not only on local immigration practice in the Greater China region, but also on PRC consular visas, ancillary document services, PRC nationality and citizenship matters, and global immigration outbound from China.
-Our mission is to help you effectively move your key people into great Chinas and around the world.
+Our mission is to help you effectively move your key people into greater China and around the world.

 China Immigration Management